999rpm/neovim-config/README.md

 ## Requirements

-- **Neovim 0.12+.** `nvim-treesitter`'s `main` branch won't load on anything older, and that's not something this config can paper over.
+- **Neovim 0.12+.** Required by `nvim-treesitter`'s `main` branch.
 - `git`, `curl`, `tar` — lazy.nvim and treesitter both shell out to these.
 - A C compiler on `$PATH` (`cc`/`gcc`/`clang`) — needed to build treesitter parsers.
 - A [Nerd Font](https://www.nerdfonts.com/), set as your terminal's font.
-Icons and statusline separators are Private Use Area glyphs — without a Nerd Font they render as blank boxes or nothing at all, not an error, just nothing to look at.
+Icons and statusline separators are Private Use Area glyphs; without one they render as blank boxes or invisible glyphs.
 - `ripgrep` and `fd` for Telescope/fzf-lua.
-Config runs without them but search gets a lot worse.
+Optional — search falls back to slower built-ins without them.
 - Node.js, if you want Copilot or the JS/TS/CSS/HTML/Tailwind language servers.
-- The `tree-sitter` CLI gets installed automatically via Mason on first launch — see `plugins/treesitter/treesitter.lua` if you're curious why that's needed at all now.
+- The `tree-sitter` CLI installs automatically via Mason on first launch — see `plugins/treesitter/treesitter.lua` for details.

 ## Install